GTX-Manish/Intelligent-Snake/README.md

 Interactive Learning: Observe the AI's learning graph and understand the impact of reinforcement learning.
 Customizable Settings: Adjust game parameters and learning algorithms to experiment with different AI behaviors.

+## Getting Started
+Instructions on how to set up the Snake game and run the Q-learning AI agent on your local machine.